mccartyp/companion-module-synaccess-netbooter-bseries/README.md

 - Commands use the `$A*` syntax defined by Synaccess
 - Commands are sent with **spaces converted to `+`** (no percent-encoding, to maintain compatibility with embedded firmware)
+- Uses a **single keep-alive HTTP agent** to minimize socket churn on the embedded target while still serializing commands for stability.

 ### Example Request